 Analytical and numerical solutions for PCMs

-Although for fluids heat transfer mechanisms are dominated by conduction and convection, in the case of pure substances the latest literature analyses these systems basically by considering conduction.
+Although for fluids heat transfer mechanisms are dominated by conduction and convection, in the case of pure substances recent literature analyzes these systems by considering only conduction.
 The first studies in the matter were performed by Lame and Clapeyron in 1831 and Stefan in 1891, regarding the formation of ice [9].
 After that numerous studies can be found describing melting and solidification processes for alloys, mixtures and many PCMs materials, evaluating the effects of density change, Biot number, convection, etc. In 1975 Goodling [12] examines outward solidification in a cylinder with constant heat flow in the inner wall doing a one dimensional analysis.

 Shamsundar [13] evaluated a heat exchanger of shell and tubes and proposes a two-dimensional analysis considering the axial variation of the temperature.
 Later in 1989 Hunter [14] verifies that the enthalpy method is the most suitable for real substances presenting no alteration to the numerical scheme in the boundary.
 Lacroix [15] develops a theoretical model to predict the transient behavior of a shell-and-tube storage unit with PCM on the shell side and heat transfer fluid (HTF) inside the tubes using also the enthalpy based method.
 In 2006 Bony [11] describes a numerical model considering conduction and convection in a PCM storage system, including hysteresis and subcooling as well.